Healthy body image: Tips for guiding teens

 When to consult a doctor

-If your daughter is struggling with a negative body image, consider professional counseling.
-Additional support might give your daughter the tools she needs to counter social pressure and feel good about her body.
+If your child is struggling with a negative body image, consider talking to your teen's doctor or a mental health professional.
+Additional support might give your child the tools needed to counter social pressure and feel good about his or her body.

 See more In-depth

 - American Psychological Association Task Force on the Sexualization of Girls.
 Report of the APA Task Force on the Sexualization of Girls.
 American Psychological Association. http://www.apa.org/pi/women/programs/girls/.
 Accessed Nov.
 24, 2020.